michielper/ZESBEEN/README.md

   MP_GEWRICHT (joint)   - encapsulating the Servo's.
   MP_BEEST    (beast)   - encapsulating the six legs as a group

 The sensor-controller receives real-world information and turns this into Events.
-The Events lead to state-changes in a state machine.
+The Events lead to state-changes in a state machine (yet to make).
 Each state corresponds with a certain movement of ZESBEEN.
 In this way, ZESBEEN is able to walk in a room and avoid obstacles.